 Background screening is not going anywhere, and employers have to ensure they are maintaining compliance to keep their workplace safe and void of risk.
 So what can we expect to see in 2022?

 A decrease in court backlogs: The good news is that the pandemic-related court backlogs—that slowed down criminal background checks nationwide and affected hundreds of businesses seeking to hire employees and engage independent contractors—should continue to dissipate.
 However, we may still see closures in places with increased COVID-19 case spikes that may cause delays in the timing of criminal searches.

 An increase in data protection: What’s happening in Michigan and California may signal the start of a nationwide shift.
 While states work to shield their constituents from the invasion of privacy and increase personal data protection, it creates concern for organizations that need to conduct criminal background checks for new hires.

 At a time when employees are in demand and in short supply, background check delays make it difficult for organizations to keep up with operations while they wait to fill job openings.
 As the hiring manager or recruiter, it’s more important than ever to maintain constant communication with the candidate throughout the entire hiring process.
 If there is a background screening delay—and it’s not communicated to the candidate—he or she may think the position was offered to another applicant and move on to other offers.

-This blog was written by Broadleaf’s Senior Director of Client Delivery Judy Walcott.
+This blog was written by Broadleaf’s Vice President, Client Delivery Joseph O’Shea.